ablyss74/My_Clear_Linux_Stuff/Docker_Script/readme.md

 # Run the program
 xhost local:${USER} && docker run -it --privileged -v ${HOME}:/root -e JACK_NO_AUDIO_RESERVATION=1 --device /dev/snd -v /dev/shm:/dev/shm:rw --net=host -e DISPLAY=${DISPLAY} ubuntu

+# Optional Load Nvidia Driver
+# You don't really need the nvidia driver unless running apps like obs that could make use of it.
-# Optional Load Nvidia Driver ( Ideally you'd already have the driver in /root/Download folder )
+#  Ideally you'd already have the driver downloaded on the host machine so you just navitage to /root/Download folder, then at command prompt:
-# In docker terminal ...
 bash /root/Downloads/NVIDIA-Linux-x86_64-525.60.11.run --accept-license --ui=none --no-kernel-module --no-questions
 # Then save the docker so you don't have to load nvidia driver every time
 # docker ps